 Commercial drivers need more time and distance to halt their heavy vehicles.
 If a big rig’s braking ability is compromised, the driver may not be able to stop in time to avoid a collision.
-The truck crash attorneys at Frankl & Kominsky provide seasoned representation in complex cases throughout South Florida.
+The truck crash attorneys at Frankl & Kominsky provide seasoned representation in complex cases throughout Palm Beach Gardens.
 If you have been injured in this type of accident, the vehicle’s decreased braking ability may have caused the collision.
 We can help you prove your case against the trucking company or driver responsible.Big Rig Braking Ability

 A truck’s brakes can make the difference between a driver stopping in time to avoid a crash and a catastrophic accident.
 A tractor-trailer needs several more hundred feet to halt than the average car.
 As a result, federal and state regulations require that drivers and trucking companies take measures to ensure that a truck’s braking ability is not compromised.
 These measures include: